 Iris, Fortitude Valley

-The latest venture from Ghanem Group, Iris is a diverse new eatery with a focus on taking guests all the way from Beirut through to Barcelona on the rooftop of new luxury property Hotel X. That’s how wide-ranging the Mediterranean influence is here, spanning the coast with a seafaring menu set against Brisbane’s underrated skyline.
+The latest venture from Ghanem Group, Iris is a diverse new eatery with a focus on taking guests all the way from Beirut through to Barcelona on the rooftop of new luxury property Hotel X. That’s how wide-ranging the Mediterranean influence at this rooftop bar and kitchen, spanning the coast with a seafaring menu set against Brisbane’s underrated skyline.

 Contact: (07) 3519 1000